BBC Radio Norfolk: Programming

-Local programming is produced and broadcast from the BBC's Norwich studios from 6am – 10pm on weekdays, from 6am – 10pm on Saturdays and from 6am – 4pm and 10pm – 1am on Sundays.
+Following BBC cuts in 2023 local programming is produced and broadcast from the BBC's Norwich studios from 6 am to 2 pm on weekdays.

-Some off-peak programming is shared with sister stations in the BBC East region and in Lincolnshire.
+Other programming is shared with sister stations in the BBC East and BBC Yorkshire and Lincolnshire regions.
 The station also simulcasts Sunday evening output from BBC Essex.
-The Sunday late show, broadcast across the eastern counties between 10pm and 1am, originates from Radio Norfolk and is presented by David Clayton.

 During the station's downtime, BBC Radio Norfolk simulcasts overnight programming from BBC Radio 5 Live and BBC Radio London.